 The point of the Ferber method is to reassure the baby that you are always there, but it’s bedtime now, so it’s time to sleep.

-This method is also known as ‘graduated extinction’, taken from a more extreme version of the Ferber Method, and highly the most controversial, the Extinction Method (or the sleep training Cry it Out (CIO) method).
+This method is taken from a more extreme version of the Ferber Method, and highly the most controversial, the Extinction Method, which is also known as the sleep training Cry it Out (CIO) method.